-- ❖ M.Sc Biotechnology course is to produce competent skilled man power who can implement their knowledge in the various fields science such as agriculture, industry, healthcare and environment to provide sustainable solution that will benefit human being. - Students will exhibit contemporary knowledge in Biotechnology and will be eligible for doing jobs in various sectors of pharmaceutical and biotechnological industry - Students will be provided hands on learning into the functioning of the biotechnology industry. - Students will gain hands-on experience with laboratory equipment that could enrich them to perform high throughout their future research. - ❖ Students will have to undertake an Industry Project in their second year of the programme.
+- M.Sc.
+Biotechnology course is to produce competent skilled man power who can implement their knowledge in the various fields science such as agriculture, industry, healthcare and environment to provide sustainable solution that will benefit human being.
+Students will exhibit contemporary knowledge in Biotechnology and will be eligible for doing jobs in various sectors of pharmaceutical and biotechnological industry - Students will be provided hands on learning into the functioning of the biotechnology industry.
+Students will have to undertake an Industry Project in their second year of the programme.